shonk-software/community-ostfalia-thesis/README.md

-This is a template for a bachelorthesis at the [Ostfalia, faculty informatics](https://www.ostfalia.de/hochschule/fakultaeten/fakultaet-informatik).
+This is a template for a bachelor thesis / practical project at the [Ostfalia, faculty informatics](https://www.ostfalia.de/hochschule/fakultaeten/fakultaet-informatik).

 It's a modified version of the [HEI-Vs Engineering School template](https://github.com/hei-templates/hei-synd-thesis).

 ## Using the template

-1. In the `Typst` Univers select the `community-ostfalia-thesis` template.
+1. In the `Typst` Universe select the `community-ostfalia-thesis` template.
 Locally you can use the Typst CLI to initialise the project:

    ```bash
    # from the typst universe